-SIMPLE DYNAMICAL SCHEMES
+4. SIMPLE DYNAMICAL SCHEMES

 An outstanding problem of theoretical dynamics is the stability of the solar system.
-In 1885, Poincaré showed that Newton's methods of classical analysis were inadequate to resolve this fundamental problem.
+In 1885, Poincare showed that Newton's methods of classical analysis were inadequate to resolve this fundamental problem.
 He went on to establish totally new mathematical methods for the study of dynamical systems.
 These were geometric, rather than analytic, and gave rise to new branches of mathematics such as differential topology.
 The new methods, applied to systems of ordinary differential equations, are now known as dynamical systems theory (or qualitative nonlinear dynamics).
 They have provided a synthesis of all the outstanding models of the physical sciences into a single modeling strategy.

-A dynamical system is based upon a state space, or geometrical model for the virtual states of the target system.
+I for the virtual states of the target system.
 Each point of the state space represents a single, instantaneous state, perhaps through some number of observable parameters.
 The dynamic is a infinitesimal rule of evolution: each state is characterized by a unique evolutionary tendency, described by a velocity vector.